nest/nest-simulator/doc/contribute/eclipse_workflow.rst

 5. click ``File system ...`` and select the ``$NEST_ROOT/bld_master_nompi/libnestutil`` directory
 6. add the ``$NEST_ROOT/bld_master_nompi/nest`` directory in the same way
-7. rebuild the index when Eclipse suggest it or by choosing `Index > Rebuild` from the context menu on the project.
+7. rebuild the index when Eclipse suggest it or by choosing "Index" → "Rebuild" from the context menu on the project.

 To enable code formatting with ``clang-format`` via ``CppStyle``, open the Properties window for the project and go to ``C/C++ General > Formatter``, enable project specific settings, choose ``CppStyle`` as